 Delicia Monet Hare, a native of Plainfield N.J., has been dancing professionally for over 35 years.
-She is a resident of Raleigh NC, and mother of four children, she is currently the owner of Monet Dance Performing Arts Company.
-Ms. Dee, as she is fondly known by her students, has been dancing since the age of nine and decide to take dance seriously and was considered a professional dancer at the age of 13.
-She began to take classes at New Jersey Ballet, while still devoted to her local dance studio, Joann’s School of Dance, where she auditioned and entered into their company, Le Centre Dance Ensemble, at the age of 13.
-This audition experience eventually lead her around the New Jersey area to dance competitions, professional master classes, and finally a chance to audition and be selected for a special program Summer Arts Institute at Rutgers College at the age of 15.
+She is a resident of Rolesville NC, and a mother of four children, she is currently the owner of Monet Dance Performing Arts Company.
+Ms. Dee, as she is fondly known by her students, has been dancing since the age of nine and decided to take dance seriously and was considered a professional dancer at the age of 13.
+She began to take classes at New Jersey Ballet, while still devoted to her local dance studio, Joann’s School of Dance, where she auditioned and entered their company, Le Centre Dance Ensemble, at the age of 13.
+This audition experience eventually led her around the New Jersey area to dance competitions, professional masterclasses, and finally a chance to audition and be selected for a special program Summer Arts Institute at Rutgers College at the age of 15.

-Upon completion of her degrees she maintained her ties to the community of dance and performing arts, thereby creating a new dance company, Monet Dance and Performing Arts Studio P.A.S., in an effort to establish a sustainable professional performing arts program that travels to the schools and daycares.
+Upon completion of her degrees, she maintained her ties to the community of dance and performing arts, thereby creating a new dance company, Monet Dance and Performing Arts Studio P.A.S., in an effort to establish a sustainable professional performing arts program that travels to the schools and daycares.
 DeMo P.A.S.
-Dance Company is now the baby of her Performing Arts Studios, and although in its Phase1 stage, Delicia and company has high hopes for its ground breaking.
+Dance Company is now the baby of her Performing Arts Studios, and although in its Phase1 stage, Delicia and the company have high hopes for its groundbreaking.
 Delicia believes in the discipline of dance and performing arts and its ability to create strong individuals for the community at any age and stage in life.
 Whether younger children or adults, she thoroughly enjoys bringing out the performing artists in everyone!

 Her goal is for everyone to understand the discipline of dance, to embrace the fierceness of dance, and to behold the beauty of dance!